Kanturk: Sport

 Kanturk GAA club has a hurling team and a football team, both men's and women's from underage to Intermediate level.
 The local pitch is located in Kilroe, just outside the town.
 Kanturk RFC is a rugby union club which is also located just outside the town, at Knocknacolan.
-Founded in 1927, the club plays in the All-Ireland League.
+Founded in 1927, the club played in the All-Ireland League for five years and now plays in the Munster Junior League.
 An eighteen-hole golf course is located on Mill Road, where milling used to take place.
 The local association football soccer pitch has facilities to accommodate a number of teams.
 Kanturk also has a cycling club with its own outdoor 250m velodrome, one of only three on the island of Ireland.

 Kanturk has a trout fishing club which maintains the rivers that flow through the town.
 From Newmarket, the Dalua river flows into the Allow (Freemount River) in the centre of the town.
 A further 2 km south of the town the river Brogeen flows into the Allow.
 The Allow joins the River Blackwater; known for its salmon fishing, a further 3 km downstream at Leaders Bridge on the N72 Mallow to Killarney road.
 The Kanturk Trout Anglers Association has been represented on the international stage on several occasions, with past members participating at the World Fly Fishing Championships.